ebruchez/public/Reading/2013-01 - The Problems of Philosophy (Bertrand Russell).md

 Highlight on Page 181 | Loc.
 1979-81  | Added on Tuesday, July 16, 2013, 11:16 PM

-> this is partly accounted for by the fact that, as soon as definite knowledge concerning any subject becomes possible, this subject ceases to be called philosophy, and becomes a separate science.R
+> this is partly accounted for by the fact that, as soon as definite knowledge concerning any subject becomes possible, this subject ceases to be called philosophy, and becomes a separate science.

 ---